cwimpy/swamp2/content/_index.md

 ---
 # Leave the homepage title empty to use the site title
 title:
-date: 2023-07-03
+date: 2022-10-24
 type: landing

 sections:
   - block: hero
     content:
       title: |
-        SWAMP
+        Wowchemy
+        Research Group
       image:
         filename: welcome.jpg
       text: |
         <br>

         SWAMP is a scholar-driven effort to simplify and share in the analysis of spatial data in the social sciences.
 Click on the the archive link to explore submitted data.

   - block: collection
     content:
       title: Latest News